htruong/perlbio101/activity-handout.md

     - Derive a strategy to convert a `fastq` to `fasta` (How would describe to a really dumb person how to do so?)
     - To start I have created some step-by-step problem-solving for a fastq reader.
 Look at `fastq-reader-1.pl` through `fastq-reader-7.pl` and solve each problem step-by-step.
 3. A list comparer
-    - Every once in a while there would be a person asking me that they have a problem asking Excel to compare two messy list of genes to generate a list of common ones.
+    - Every once in a while there would be a person asking me that they have a problem that has been bothering them for days.
+They wanted Excel to find common genes from two relatively messy lists.
 We will try to come up with a program that reads two lists and tell us what is common in those two.